fstelte/enisa-vuln-triage/README.md

 The main objectives of this script are:
 1. To fetch vulnerability data from the ENISA API for specified products and vendors.
 2. To generate detailed reports of vulnerabilities, both exploited and non-exploited.
+3. Specify date ranges for vulnerability queries
-3. To provide an easy-to-read HTML report with color-coded severity scores.
+4. To provide an easy-to-read HTML report with color-coded severity scores.
-4. To offer a CSV export for further data analysis.
+5. To offer a CSV export for further data analysis.

 ## Setup